sap-tutorials/eda/tutorials/setup-aem/setup-aem.md

 Insights provide us with a centralised place where you can monitor various aspects of the AEM instance:

-- Resource usage
+- Resource usage.

-- Event mesh health
+- Event mesh health.

-- Message flow
+- Message flow.

-- High-Availability (HA) status
+- High-Availability (HA) status.

-- Queue, topic endpoint, RDP, and bridge health
+- Queue, topic endpoint, RDP, and bridge health.

-- Message spool utilization
+- Message spool utilization.

-- Capacity utilization
+- Capacity utilization.

 👉 Navigate to **Insights** and view the insights of our AEM instance.